 Schwenksville Community Day returns for its ninth year

-SCHWENKSVILLE PA – During just five hours on May 6 (2017; Saturday), Schwenksville area residents will be treated to five musical performances, meet the artist behind the borough’s new mural project, enjoy three additional family entertainment acts, pet domestic animals in a special zoo, ride a zip line, eat great food, visit the booths of area vendors and crafters, and play games.
+SCHWENKSVILLE PA – During just five hours today (Saturday, May 6, 2017), Schwenksville area residents will be treated to five musical performances, meet the artist behind the borough’s new mural project, enjoy three additional family entertainment acts, pet domestic animals in a special zoo, ride a zip line, eat great food, visit the booths of area vendors and crafters, and play games.

-It’s all part of the ninth annual Schwenksville Community Day, scheduled from 10 a.m. to 3 p.m. at Meadow Park (behind the fire house), 300 Main St.
+It’s all part of the ninth annual Schwenksville Community Day, scheduled from 10 a.m. to 3 p.m. rain or shine at Meadow Park (behind the fire house), 300 Main St.

 “Last year’s event was a great success,” Schwenksville Borough Activities Committee member Bonnie Eckenrode noted.
 She and her committee colleagues have been working hard for months to ensure the rain-or-shine event is among the most memorable ever.
 Local business owners also have been important contributors to the planning, she added.